-A. Costs of Development, Permit Fees, Impact Fees, Utility Fees, etc. The selected developer will be responsible for all applicable development expenses and fees, including planning and building permit fees, impact fees, utility connection charges, consulting costs, improvement and construction costs, etc., associated with development of the project.
-It is the responsibility of the developer to confirm all applicable fees.
-The impact fees applicable to this site will include transportation, parks and schools.
+The selected developer(s) will be responsible for all applicable development expenses and fees, including planning and building permit fees, impact fees, utility connection charges, consulting costs, improvement and construction costs, etc., associated with development of the project.
+It is the responsibility of the developer(s) to confirm all applicable fees.
+The impact fees applicable to this site will include transportation, parks, and schools.
 The City may provide exemptions for low-income housing and other development activities with broad public purposes.
-Exemptions for school impact fees under this subsection shall be approved by the Northshore School District.
+Exemption requests for school impact fees under this subsection shall be subject to evaluation by the Northshore School District.